ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/microcontroller-interface.md

 * ADC (Analog to Digital Converter) - only some pins.
 These pins can read analog values instead of just high or low.

 {: .highlight}
 Warning: Be careful to not short (connect) a power pin directly to a ground pin.
-This will fry your ESP32 and more by causing a huge surge of current (not good).
+This will likely fry your ESP32 and more by causing a huge surge of current (not good).
 {: .callout-red}

 ## Powering the ESP32